LeiRui/M4-visualization-exp/README.md

 #### 5.1.2 DSSIM Experiment

-1. When the query time experiment in the previous section is done, the data csv for the DSSIM experiment are ready in `HOME_PATH`.
-2. Enter the folder at `HOME_PATH`, and then:
+When the query time experiment in the previous section is done, the data csv for the DSSIM experiment are ready in `HOME_PATH`.
+Enter the folder at `HOME_PATH`, and then:

+1. Download `line-density` by the command: `wget https://anonymous.4open.science/r/line-density-rust-2E29/line-density`.
+After downloading, make it executable by executing `chmod +x line-density`.
-     1. Run `runDSSIMexp.sh` to prepare commands
+2. Run `runDSSIMexp.sh` to prepare csv and scripts.
-     2. Download `line-density` from `xxxxxx anony github`
+3. Run `rustPlot.sh` to render line charts.
+4. Run `dssimCompare.sh` to calculate DSSIM.
+The corresponding experimental results of DSSIM are printed to the console.

 ### 5.2 Apply to DenseLines Visualization